-BE set out to teach us about the ways in which rational analysis of the reasons for choices were inadequate.
+BE set out to teach us about the ways in which rational analyses of choices were inadequate.

 But before we replace one idea about human motivation with another, both these analyses contain distortions born of generalisation which lead to errors.
-If we analyze the nature of human action in enough detail, we can clearly see that people may be aware of inner inconsistency, though they may choose to ignore or hide it*.
+If we analyse the nature of human action in enough detail, we can clearly see that people are aware of inner inconsistency, though they may choose to ignore or hide it*.

 Moreover, they may intentionally control it to some extent!

-Put simply, although it may operate automatically, System One is not invisible or inaccessible to consciousness.
-It is largely a convenience that it works without conscious effort, but if we find the right method of inquiry it is not hard to unravel how System One heuristics operate and the intentionality that underpins every one of them.
+Although it operates automatically, System One is not invisible or inaccessible to consciousness.
+It is a convenience that it works without conscious effort, but if we find the right method of inquiry it is not hard to unravel how its heuristics work and the intentionality that underpins every one of them.
 Some of that intentionality is assertive, other parts are defensive.
 Both may be conveniently held outside of awareness because they have ignoble, selfish or vulnerable elements.

 Yet all of them are learned behaviour.
-At some point in the past we created that short-cut or habit – and we did so to serve some purpose.
-That purpose may underlie the continuance of habitual behaviour, including choice of brands, goods or services, our ways of shopping and using products and our responses to marketing, whether or not the original purpose is relevant today.
+At some point in the past we created that short-cut or habit – and we did so to serve a purpose or follow an instruction.
+That purpose may underlie the continuance of habitual behaviour, including choice of brands, goods or services and our responses to marketing, whether or not the original purpose is relevant today.
 I suspect that as many as a third of our habits are redundant today.

-It may be worthwhile to discover the way that a heuristic got created if we are to understand these unconscious relationships with brands and how to re-position or refresh them.
+It is worthwhile to discover how a heuristic was created if we are to understand our unconscious relationships with brands and how to re-position or refresh them.
 That’s why we might want to explore this in a research project if we want to know what a brand means or could mean.

-I often wonder if one of the reasons we throw away so much food is not because we are wasteful, but exactly the opposite – we are following efficiency routines established when our situation or perceptions were different.
-Now we buy it as an automatic response to an heuristic whose validity has evaporated in the light of new circumstances.
+[I often wonder if one of the reasons we throw away so much food is not because we are wasteful, but exactly the opposite – we are following efficiency routines established when our situation or perceptions were different.
+We continue to buy such foods as an automatic response to an heuristic whose validity has evaporated in the light of new circumstances.
 I can see in my own bin that we buy green peppers every week and none of us has the faintest idea why!
-But if we spend a moment in reflection, it emerges that last year they were part of a repertoire dish that called for peppers which has since disappeared from our family routines, yet the heuristic remains.
+But if we spend a moment in reflection, it emerges that last year they were part of a repertoire dish which has since disappeared from our family menu, yet the heuristic remains.]

 If a product or brand wishes to discover why it is losing loyalists then exploring what drew people to that brand in the first place is a vital piece of evidence in deciding how to refresh it.
-It can also give guidance on the all important context for that initial choice – in terms of whether it retains its relevance in today’s world.
 What is stored inside us about brands, Robert Heath calls ‘Embedded Brand Associations’ and nowhere near enough time is spent in today’s qualitative research in exploring these.